Dipeshtwis/curriculum-html-css/portfolio/sneak_peek.md

 You will be building your website portfolio during the first module of the program.
 Here is the list of projects that will guide you.
 You will find details about each of the projects requirements in the upcoming program activities.
 In some of the projects you will be working individually, but in others you will be working collaboratively with your coding partner.
 - Project 1: Setup and mobile version skeleton
 - Project 2: Mobile version
-- Project 3: Contact form
+- Project 3: Contact form (pair programming)
 - Project 4: Desktop version
 - Project 5: Application deploy
-- Project 6: Evaluate accessibility
+- Project 6: Evaluate accessibility (pair programming)
-- Project 7: Mobile menu
+- Project 7: Mobile menu (pair programming)
-- Project 8: Details modal
+- Project 8: Details modal (pair programming)
-- Project 9: Process user input
+- Project 9: Validate contact form (pair programming)
-- Project 10: Preserve data in the browser
+- Project 10: Preserve data in the browser (pair programming)